terminal-fi/celo-devchain/README.md

 > npx @terminal-fi/celo-devchain --test
 ```

-NOTE: @celo/ganache-cli works only with Node 10 or Node 12 versions.
-Using Node 14 or later
+NOTE: @celo/ganache-cli should work with Node 14 version.
+It might work with Node 10 and 12 too.
-will result in errors.

 NOTE: @celo/ganache-cli currently doesn't support locally signed transactions.
 If you send
 a locally signed transaction it will throw: `Error: Number can only safely store up to 53 bits`